-Judging by its ingredients alone, Simply Nourish Limited Ingredient Diet dog food looks like an above-average dry product.
+Based on its ingredients alone, Simply Nourish Limited Ingredient Diet Dog Food looks like an above-average dry product.

-When you consider the protein-boosting effect of the dried peas and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the dried potatoes, peas, lentils and flaxseed, this looks like the profile of a kibble containing a notable amount of meat.

-Simply Nourish Limited Ingredient Diet is a dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4 stars.
+Simply Nourish Limited Ingredient Diet is a grain-free dry dog food using a notable amount of named meat meals as its dominant source of animal protein, thus earning the brand 4.5 stars.